 In order to safeguard the Auditor’s independence and objectivity, the Barclays Group has in place a policy setting out the circumstances in which the Auditor may be engaged to provide services other than those covered by the Barclays Group audit.

-A summary of Barclays’ Policy on the Provision of Services by the Group Statutory Auditor can be found below.
+A summary of the Barclays’ Group Policy on the Provision of Services by the Group Statutory Auditor (Policy) can be found below.